JacquesBonet/redux-easy-crud/README.md

 To follow :

-* a new api permitting to read a ressource from its id
+* Api permitting to read a ressource from its id

-* new transactionals api, permitting to create or update a set of ressources.
-If a update or write of a resource fail, the system is roolbacked to its origin.
+* Transactionals api, permitting to create or update a set of ressources.
+If the action fail, the system is roolbacked to its origin.

+* Status historisation

 ### Testing